Generative AI Strategy & Use Cases for Enterprises

 For today’s business leaders, the real challenge is not whether AI can help, but how enterprises should adopt generative AI in a structured, responsible, and scalable way.
 This blog explains how enterprises can move from experimentation to production, manage risks, and unlock real ROI using a well-defined enterprise generative AI strategy.

-Industry research already signals urgency.
 Recent Gartner projections indicate that by 2026, generative AI will account for a significant share of enterprise software investments, yet a large percentage of initiatives will still fail to scale due to missing strategy and governance foundations.

 Why Enterprises Need a Clear Generative AI Strategy